Greenwood Heights in Brooklyn in Kings County, New York — The American Northeast (Mid-Atlantic)

 Erected 1869 by City of New York.

 Topics.
-This historical marker and monument is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism • War, US Civil.
-A significant historical year for this entry is 1869.
+This monument and memorial is listed in these topic lists: Cemeteries & Burial Sites • Patriots & Patriotism • War, US Civil.

 Location.
-40° 39.424′ N, 73° 59.383′ W. Marker is in Brooklyn, New York, in Kings County.
+40° 39.424′ N, 73° 59.383′ W. Monument is in Brooklyn, New York, in Kings County.
 It is in Greenwood Heights.
-Marker is on Battle Avenue, on the left when traveling north.
+It is on Battle Avenue, on the left when traveling north.
 Marker is in Green-Wood Cemetery on Battle Path off Battle Avenue.
 Touch for map.
-Marker is in this post office area: Brooklyn NY 11232, United States of America.
+Monument is in this post office area: Brooklyn NY 11232, United States of America.
 Touch for directions.

 More about this monument.
 Monument includes four life sized Civil War soldiers and four bas relief plaques depicting various scenes of Civil War soldiers.